Strategic Marine Planning

 Mapping a Global Network of Marine Protected Areas

-Climate change, the overexploitation of natural resources, and pollution each play a major role in the environmental crisis our planet faces, and each is driven by our growing human population and demand for food.
-Many people within the scientific community suggest that increased protection is a viable pathway for saving biodiversity and providing a “safety net” so the natural world can continue to provide for us well into the future.
-Yet to date, ocean conservation priority analyses have focused primarily on biodiversity, ignoring the potential of protected marine ecosystems to help mitigate climate change and provide valuable food security benefits.
+From climate change, to unsustainable resource extraction, to pollution, humans are responsible for several major environmental crises currently facing our planet.
+Many people within the scientific community argue that conservation is a viable pathway for creating a “safety net” of natural capital that can provide for us now and in the future.
+Yet in the ocean space, conservation priority analyses have focused primarily on biodiversity, ignoring the potential of protected marine ecosystems to help mitigate climate change and provide valuable food security benefits.

 In partnership with National Geographic’s Pristine Seas and several other academic institutions around the world, SFG is working to identify and prioritize ocean areas that, once fully-protected from extractive activities, will deliver the greatest return on investment for biodiversity conservation, carbon sequestration, and food provisioning, now and in the future.
 Our work is part of a larger program that will ultimately endeavor to turn our results into meaningful on-the-ground conservation actions.
 We are drawing on a wealth of datasets and expertise provided by the members of this global collaboration, and we are leveraging the field of decision-science to construct a model that can help us address this important challenge.
 Our final research product will be a map of global conservation priorities that meet all three of our chosen conservation objectives--biodiversity, carbon sequestration, and food provisioning.